Batpapa/Cadence/README.md

 ## Features

 - **Flashcard-based study** — rate each card after review (Again / Hard / Good / Easy), FSRS tracks how well you know each item and prioritises accordingly
-- **Deck organisation** — group cards into decks, nest decks in folders
+- **Deck organisation** — group cards into decks, nest decks in folders, study a folder or the whole library at once
-- **Knowledge tracking** — per-card and per-deck retention scores, weighted by importance
+- **Knowledge tracking** — per-card and per-deck retention scores, weighted by contextual importance
-- **Rich cards** — attach notes, images, sheet music, audio files, or any document to a card
+- **Rich cards** — attach notes, images, sheet music (ABC notation, rendered with [abcjs](https://github.com/paulrosen/abcjs)), audio, or any document to a card
-- **Works offline** — everything is stored locally in your browser (IndexedDB), nothing is sent to a server

-## TheSession integration

-Cadence includes built-in support for [TheSession.org](https://thesession.org), a community library of folk and traditional music.
-You can search and import any tune directly by name — all available settings (keys and modes) are imported as ABC notation files, rendered as sheet music with audio playback and tempo control inside the app.
+- **Session recording & tune recognition** — record a session (or import a recording), and Cadence identifies which tunes are being played and when, entirely on-device, then lets you clip and save extracts straight onto cards
+- **Import from TheSession.org and IrishTuneInfo.com** — search and import tunes by name, with all available settings brought in as ABC
+- **Import / export** — share individual cards or full backups (`.cdc` / `.cdb`), export a deck as CSV, or hand a pack to someone else with a short one-time share key
+- **Local-first** — card data and study history live in your browser (IndexedDB); no account needed.

 ## Tech stack

-TypeScript · Webpack 5 · Tailwind CSS v3 · abcjs · IndexedDB (via idb)
+TypeScript · Preact · Webpack 5 · Tailwind CSS v3 · abcjs · IndexedDB (via idb) · WebCodecs / web-demuxer (audio) · [FolkFriend](https://github.com/TomWyllie/folkfriend) (WASM, on-device tune recognition)

 ## Development